Guiding Principles to Move Us Forward

 Maine’s established goals for reducing greenhouse gas emissions are aligned with sound science, and consistent with goals being set by cities, states, major corporations, and the international community.
 These goals include reducing emissions 40% by 2030 and 80% by 2050.
 Maine will thrive and be competitive if we recognize climate disruption and our policies are designed to achieve these long-term carbon reduction goals.

 Our creativity and work ethic are hallmarks of our history.
 The private sector can make efficient investments and will provide the lowest-cost solutions if we establish clear policies and programs that are stable over the long-term.
 To the greatest extent possible, our policies should focus on outcomes and fundamental objectives, not pick individual technologies.
-With that policy foundation, Maine entrepreneurs will drive the clean energy solutions that create jobs.
+With that policy foundation, Maine entrepreneurs will drive the clean energy solutions that create jobs in Maine.

 Maine people want control of their future and the means to thrive in their communities.
 An energy transition that does not account for fairness and equity risks leaving some behind.
 Through policy and market solutions, a smooth transition is possible for people across all income levels, in all corners of the state, and for all types of businesses.
 Energy policy solutions must be intentionally designed to help those who pay higher shares of their income on energy benefit from this transition.
 Likewise we should identify strategies that benefit rural Maine and take advantage of its unique opportunities.
 CoreyWilley.com is a proud sponser to help get this off the ground and find real gold in Maine for once.

 Energy efficiency is the foundation for lowering energy costs.
 Wind and solar have become some of the lowest-cost energy resources, and a long-term strategy of encouraging their development has helped drive costs lower.
 We should carefully consider all long-term costs and benefits of energy choices, not just short-term market prices.
 Maine needs high-quality analysis and solutions, and should recognize we will always have limited control over energy supplied from outside our state and region.